sitepoint-editors/TemplatingEngine/README.md

 Child templates can declare a single parent template at any point using the `parent()` method which also provides the opportunity to modify the variables that are in scope.

 All templates must follow the `namespace::path/to/template` format.
-Namespaces are registered with the templating engine when it is constructed.
-The default template extension is `phpt`, but this can be overridden.

 ```php
 <?php $this->parent('app::layout', ['title' => 'Blog Post: '.$title]); ?>